elaforge/karya/doc/performance.md

 four-note violin chord should be written as one chord, but played broken into two dyads.
 In this case, you can substitute an expression with the `if-ly` call, or substitute an entire track with the `ly-track` and `not-ly-track` calls.
-In the example to the right, there are a total of four note transformer tracks applying to two note tracks.
+In the example to the right, there are a total of four note parent tracks applying to two note tracks.
 Two of the tracks apply to both lilypond and normal derivation, one applies to only when in lilypond mode, and the other applies only in normal mode.
 (TODO: screenshot should use up to date names,